Panther Baseball Coach’s Corner

-“My expectations of the players are simple.
-Dedicate yourself to being an outstanding young man and representative of SFSC daily.
-Commit to academic accountability and graduation.
-Play the greatest game in the world as hard as you can, and play it every day you get the chance,” Hitt said.
-“The growth that occurs within this process will stay with you as you venture on in life.”
+In his tenure as a head coach, Hitt has seen over 178 players move on to four-year school and/or professional baseball.
+Hitt’s expectations of the players are simple: “Dedicate yourself to being an outstanding young man and representative of SFSC daily, commit to academic accountability and graduation, and play the greatest game in the world as hard as you can play it each day you get the chance.
+The growth that occurs within this process has the opportunity to stay with you as you venture on in life.”

-As a pitcher at Santa Fe Community College, Hitt helped the Saints to a third place finish in the 1985 National Junior College Athletic Association (NJCAA) World Series, while playing for Harry Tholen, NJCAA and American Baseball Coach Association, playing for NJCAA and ABCA Hall of Fame coach Harry Tholen.
-Hitt finished his career playing baseball at St. Thomas University, where he played for current Louisiana State University (LSU) and 2014 ABCA Hall of Fame inductee Paul Mainieri.
+As a pitcher at Santa Fe Community College, Hitt helped the Saints to a third-place finish in the 1985 NJCAA World Series playing for NJCAA and ABCA Hall of Fame coach Harry Tholen.
+Hitt completed his baseball playing career at St. Thomas University, where he played for former LSU coach and 2014 ABCA Hall of Fame inductee Paul Mainieri.

-“I was blessed to have played for two highly respected coaches and outstanding people during my collegiate career.
-It is not often on can say they played for two coaches who are hall of famers.
-I am very grateful for the opportunity they provided me.
+“I was blessed to have played for two highly respected coaches and outstanding people during my collegiate career,” Hitt said.
+“It is not often one can say they played for two coaches who are Hall of Famers.
+I am very grateful for the opportunity they provided me.”

-Hitt, his coaches, and his players look forward to the challenges of 2016.
-“Baseball is a great game, and much of the enjoyment is taking the ride with a great group of people around you.
-My hope is that our players will embrace that and enjoy the opportunities this season presents.”
+Hitt and his players look forward to the ride in 2022.
+“It is a great game, and one of the reasons why is the enjoyment of taking the ride with a great group of people around you,” Hitt said.
+“My hope is our players will embrace that and enjoy the opportunities this season presents.”